Kingdom of Morocco – Our Most Popular Tour

 Spend the day in the cultural capital and first imperial city of Morocco.
 Fes, founded in the 8th century by Moulay Idriss II, is known for the fortified medina of Fez El Bali (Old Fes) and is one of the largest preserved medieval sites in the world, with medieval architecture, lively souks, and an old-fashioned atmosphere.
 Explore the medina and the religious schools Bou Inania the Medersa Nejjarine, one of the most beautiful Koranic schools in Fes, dating back to the 14th century, decorated with carved cedar panels and delicate mosaics.
 Stop for lunch in the medina and explore historic mosques, picturesque gates, and cultural presentations in traditional Moroccan ceramic/tile (jelliz), textile items, and the city’s distinctive and colorful leather tanneries.
 Stop for dinner on your own and return to your riad for the night.

-Depart for Midelt, situated in the high plains surrounding the Mlouya River, between the Middle and High Atlas Mountain ranges.
+Depart after breakfast for Midelt, situated in the high plains surrounding the Mlouya River, between the Middle and High Atlas Mountain ranges.
 Visit the Roman ruins of Voulibilis, declared a UNESCO World Heritage Site and filming location for Scorsese’s The Last Temptation of Christ.
 Spread out across several acres, the ruins reveal the transformation of the Roman Empire Carthaginian settlement into a typical Roman city devoted to the Roman gods.
 Continue through the Middle Atlas Mountains, the Berber villages of Ifran (the “Switzerland of Morocco”), Immouzar Kandar, and the Berber market town of Azrou.
 Stop for lunch and cross the cedar forests near Ifran and Imouzar with century-old trees and delight in feeding the Barbary macaques of Gibraltar that thrive in the nearby groves of cedar trees.
 Stop for a walk in the Rif Mountains and continue to your guesthouse in Midelt and relax before dinner and the night.

-Day 6: Merzouga – Dades Gorge
+Day 6: Dades Gorge

-After watching sunrise over the dunes, and a desert breakfast, depart for Bloulame Dades via the village of Rissani, crossing the vast palm oasis of Tafilalet with many ksours.
+After watching sunrise over the dunes, and a desert breakfast, depart for Dades Gorge, with its colorful rocks and ancient kasbahs, crossing the vast palm oasis of Tafilalet with many ksours.
 Experience landscapes alternating between huge desert plateaus and oases, such as those of Goulmima.
-Have a cultural geologic presentation on pre-Cambrian life through the fossils of Morocco.
+Experience a cultural geologic presentation on pre-Cambrian life through the fossils of Morocco.
 Visit the ancient and now-dry khettara (aqueducts) near Er Rachidia, part of the nearly 300 km of subsurface irrigation channels excavated beginning in the 14th century and operational until the 1970’s.
-Stop for lunch in Tinghir and visit the traditional adobe architecture of the ancient Jewish quarter of Tinghir and the magnificent Tinejdad palm grove, which stretches 30 miles.
-Continue to walk in the impressive valley of Todra Gorge and continue to your guesthouse arriving in the late afternoon and relax before dinner and the night.
+Stop for lunch in Tinghir and visit the traditional adobe architecture of the ancient Jewish quarter of Tinghir and the magnificent Tinejdad palm grove, which stretches 48 km (30) miles.
+Continue to walk in the impressive valley of Todra Gorge with its sheer rock walls and continue to your guesthouse and relax before dinner and the night.

 Day 8: Marrakech Behind the Doors Culture Tour